vinhngx/CarND-Vehicle-Detection/writeup_template.md

 - Color histogram features  with nbins=32, bins_range=(0, 256)

 Justification for HOG parameter selection: these are rather standard parameter settings suggested in the lectures, as well as popularly seen in the HOG literature (e.g. open source codes and code examples on the Internet).
-Since the classifiers trained on top of these features exhibit good accuracy (>99%), I have not explored other parameter settings (such as other bin sizes and color spaces).
+Since the classifiers trained on top of these features exhibit good accuracy (>99%), I have not explored other parameter settings, such as other bin sizes.
+The HSV color space was also trialed, yeilding slightly better classification accuracy.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).